Hot Water Cylinders

 EHS have an extensive range of unvented indirect hot water cylinders that will supply homes with high water use.
-They feature an internal coil which is designed for use with our EHS air source heat pumps or electric system boiler, as the main heat source (either unvented or vented).
-They require virtually no maintenance and can be coupled to various renewable and low-cost heating technologies.
+They feature an internal coil which is designed for use with our EHS air source heat pumps or electric system boiler as the main heat source (either unvented or vented).
+They require virtually no maintenance and can be coupled with various renewable and low-cost heating technologies.

 Manufactured from Duplex stainless steel, the unvented hot water cylinders are also supplied with a factory-fitted 3 kW immersion heater which can be linked into solar PV and also to provide backup heat if there are any issues with the supply of heat from the boiler.

 Thermal batteries generally make use of a Phase Change Material (PCM) to store thermal energy.
 The PCM can store a large amount of energy at a set temperature in a small amount of material, which gives it the advantage of a small drop-off in temperature over a set flow. has an added advantage they work by heating the PCM to a set temperature and then passing mains water through the pipework that flows through the PCM, which gets heated in much the same way as a buffer store